Skip to content

 • Phoenix Leaf (Elite): Fern-like plant with leaves that turn vibrant red for a brief period each year.
 When harvested during this red phase, they can be used to create powerful healing salves capable of treating even the most grievous wounds.
 The plant only grow in areas that have been ravaged by fire.
 (Inspired by Resurrection Fern)

-• Nightwhisper (Elite): A delicate purple flower that only blooms during total lunar eclipses.
+• Nightwhisper (Elite): Delicate purple flower that only blooms during total lunar eclipses.
 Its petals release an ethereal fragrance that must be captured during those precious few minutes of totality.
 Expert herbalists can transform these petals into potent elixirs that induce either unshakable slumber or vivid prophetic visions.
 (Inspired by Lavender)

 Items' List